rahulmk8055/IotWorkshop-Phaseshift/README.md

 The goal of this Project is to control Main Volatge Devies from a Website.
 For Eg:- Turning on/off a Fan or bulb or anything connected to mains voltage.
-NOTE :- You need to connect a device to the relay provided to swith the a device ON or OFF.
+NOTE :- You need to connect a device to the relay provided to swith a device ON or OFF.

 ## Software
 Follow the same steps as Project 1.